Matthew VanDyke: Sons of Liberty International

-Media personality
+Media Coverage

 VanDyke has been the subject of extensive media coverage, becoming a media personality who appears regularly on television, radio and podcasts.

 VanDyke was the subject of a feature article in Maxim magazine titled "Exclusive Report: Meet the American Taking the Fight to ISIS."

 VanDyke's experiences as a prisoner of war in Libya were the subject of an episode of the television show Locked Up Abroad.

 In 2016, the History Channel released seven episodes of their HistoryNow series about VanDyke's leadership of Sons of Liberty International.

 VanDyke has been featured in reporting by The New York Times, The Washington Post, USA Today, The Guardian, The Times (UK), Newsweek and many other newspapers, magazines and websites.

 He has appeared as a guest on many television, radio, and podcast programs and is an international security and foreign affairs analyst on numerous networks discussing current events in a variety of subject areas.